wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 		- ![image.png](../assets/image_1670581697684_0.png)
 		- Blob types:
 			- **Block:** Store text and binary data up to 4.7 TB.
 Made up of individually managed blocks of data
 			- **Append:** Block blobs that are optimized for append operations.
-Works well for logging where data is -
+Works well for logging where data is constantly appended.
+			- **Page:** Store files up to 8 TB.
+Any part of the file could be accessed at any time, for esxample a virtual hard drive.
+		- Blob Pricing Tiers:
+			- #### Hot:
+				- Frequently accessed files.
+Lower access times and higher access costs.
+			- #### Cool:
+				- Lower storage costs and higher access times.
+Data remains here for at least 30 days.
+			- #### Archive:
+				- Lowest costs and highest access times.
+	- ### Disk
+		- It's like the machines disks, but **managed**
+		- Disk types:
+			- #### HDD
+				- Spinning hard drive.
+Low cost and suitable for backups -
+		-
+		-
 			-
 	-